Journal Squared: Site

 The site of the project is adjacent to the Journal Square Transportation Center on Summit Avenue across from the Hudson County Administration Building, the county seat of Hudson County and the Newkirk House, the oldest extant building in the county.

 Funding and abatements

-Journal Squared is project of Kushner Real Estate Group.
+Journal Squared is a project of Kushner Real Estate Group.
 It was first approved by the city council in December 2012 and was later granted a 30-year tax abatement and $10 million in bonds.

 Design

 The project was designed by Handel Architects and Hollwich Kushner.
-The project consists of three towers, and a mix of office, residential, and retail, although the project will be chiefly residential, with 2,000 new units.
-One of the main components is a large plaza occupying a portion of the lot, providing a focal point for public gathering and open space in an area that is rapidly becoming densely populated.
+The project consists of three towers, in which 2,000 new office, residential, and retail units will be built, with the residential spaces making up the majority of the complex.
+One of Journal Squared's main components is a large plaza occupying a portion of the lot, providing a focal point for public gathering and open space in an area that is rapidly becoming densely populated.
 As development pressures continue to rise, Jersey City should continue gaining substantial verticality.